igsr/gca_1000genomes_website/_faq/can-i-get-image-files-any-1000-genomes-sequencing-runs.md

   - are-there-any-statistics-about-how-much-sequence-data-has-been-generated-project
 ---

 The image files produced by next generation sequencing runs are always very big.
-The production centers do not submit them to the archives and they are not available to downstream users.
+The production centres do not submit them to the archives and they are not available to downstream users.